 A beneficiary is an individual who inherits the assets from the grantor.
 When the grantor establishes a trust, they decide how the assets are distributed to the beneficiaries.
 All guidelines and terms are outlined in the trust agreement.

 For example, let’s say a grantor wants to establish a trust for the benefit of a child.
-In that case, they would set up a revocable trust, which will distribute the assets after the child reaches a certain age.
-Then the beneficiary can use the assets as they wish.
+The grantor may set up a revocable trust, which will distribute the assets after the child reaches a certain age.
+Then the beneficiary could use the assets as they wish.
 Grantors can alter the beneficiaries throughout their lifetime and change the terms with this type of trust.

 However, with an irrevocable trust, typically, the grantor cannot alter the terms of the trust without the beneficiary’s approval.
 But the grantor still had the authority to determine how the assets are distributed.
 For example, if the grantor wants a portion of the assets to go toward college expenses for a child, they will appoint a trustee to make sure the assets are distributed according to this wish.
 Appointing trustees helps ensure beneficiaries don’t have complete control over the distribution of their wealth.

 How Does a Beneficiary Get Money From a Trust?

 So, how does a beneficiary receive funds?
-Well, if the grantor has a revocable trust, the assets will dissolve soon after the grantor passes away.
-On the other hand, assets in an irrevocable trust may take years or even decades to distribute.
+It depends on the terms of the trust.
+It may happen quickly or it could take years or even decades to distribute.
 It’s important to point out that the longer it takes to distribute the assets, the more money it will cost to keep the trust active since you must pay for maintenance and trustee fees.

 That said, there are usually three main methods for distributing assets: